huangderek02/MarketStructure/items/report.md

 * Non-ambiguous grammar.
 * All strings are accepted as a valid grammar due to being apart of a searcher
 * A comma is used to separate terms from each other.
-Comma is an inuitive separator and not common in titles.
+Comma is an intuitive separator and not common in titles.
 Titles that have a comma do not start with one allowing for search to occur even if it does.

 **Tokenizer and Parser Classes**